For those of you who love the theater as much as I do, you'll be enthralled by a visit to the Museum of Broadway in Times Square.

-The Museum of Broadway is not just for theater lovers.
-This museum will surely be a hit with anyone who loves immersive experiences, history, and dazzling creativity.
+The Museum of Broadway is not only for theater lovers.
+This museum is a hit with people who love immersive experiences, history, and displays of dazzling creativity.

 - Location and Hours